-Our NEW Organic Hibiscus (also known as Flor de Jamaica) is a vision of beauty!
-Grown in Egypt, the dried flower pieces highlight all of the spectacular qualities of this botanical - from its beautiful ruby colored petals, to its bright, crimson, caffeine-free infusion.
+Our NEW Organic and Fair Trade Certified Hibiscus (also known as Flor de Jamaica) is a vision of beauty!
+Grown in Burkina Faso (Africa), the dried flower pieces highlight all of the spectacular qualities of this botanical - from its beautiful ruby colored petals, to its bright, crimson, caffeine-free infusion.
 Its tart, mouth-puckering brew has notes of citrus and cranberry that are offset by a slight sweetness.
 A truly impressive representation of an organic herbal tea!

 Ingredients: organic Hibiscus